• Skip to main content

 6. What about parents who are divorced, separated, or never married?

-In cases where the non-custodial Profile cannot be completed by the non-custodial parent (due to extenuating circumstances), please contact the Student Financial Aid office for further guidance and information about completing a waiver.
-This waiver does not need to be completed by the FAFSA/CSS Profile November 1 deadline.
+In cases where the noncustodial Profile cannot be completed by the non-custodial parent (due to extenuating circumstances), please contact One Stop for further guidance and information about completing a waiver.

 7. Can I request a waiver for the Non-custodial CSS Profile?

 If you have extenuating circumstances that would prevent a non-custodial parent from completing their CSS Profile, please read through the appeal information to determine if you may be eligible for an appeal.
 Be prepared to provide a brief statement explaining the need for a waiver.
 Baylor's Financial Aid Office will review your circumstances and determine if an appeal can be granted.
-This waiver does not need to be completed by the FAFSA/CSS Profile November 1 deadline.
+These waivers should be completed by January 15 if your situation qualifies.
+Please visit our appeals page for more information and click on CSS Profile Noncustodial Parent Waiver Request.
+If your situation does not apply and the waiver is not approved, the non-custodial parent CSS Profile should also be submitted by the final deadline of February 1 to be considered for the most available funds.

 8. How long does the CSS Profile take to complete?